Maggie's HBOT chamber for cancer

 All those studies, however, use 2.0ATA pressure or more.
 This would require a clinical chamber that wasn’t available at even the best hospitals in Hong Kong.

 Brad was already planning to travel to London for his MBA in March of 2020, a city with plenty of high-pressure HBOT clinics.
-I took unpaid medical leave from my job in Hong Kong, sold all our furniture, put the rest of our processions in storage, and Brad and I took a one-way flight from Hong Kong to London on March 22, 2020.
+I took unpaid medical leave from my job in Hong Kong, sold all our furniture, put the rest of our possessions in storage, and Brad and I took a one-way flight from Hong Kong to London on March 22, 2020.

 One day before their COVID lockdown started and all the HBOT clinics closed.
 Bummer.